turnertrowbridge/turnertrowbridge/README.md

 * 🌍  I'm based in San Diego, CA
 * ✉️  You can contact me at [turnertrowbridge@icloud.com](mailto:turnertrowbridge@icloud.com)
-* 🧠  I'm learning Data Structures & Algorithms and Computer Architecture
+* 🧠  I'm learning Algorithms, Operating Systems, and Software Engineering
 * 🤝  I'm open to collaborating on Projects

 ### Skills